jaedong98/uw_csep546/Assignment6/Report/prob1_neural_networks.md

 ***

-The loss results from training and test set shows similar gradient resent behavior overall.
+The loss results from training and test set show similar gradient descent behavior overall.
 In 2 hidden layer cases, during early gradient descent steps, the network represents almost linear in both data set.
-And more nodes help model to accelerate the learning rate (dropping loss rate), but it causes the overfitting as each weight looks for their own local optimal values.
-I also noticed the model produced slightly higher learning rate on test set, but in general, the network produced similar loss results.
+And more nodes help the model to accelerate the learning rate (dropping loss rate), but it causes the overfitting as each weight looks for their local minimum values.
+I also noticed the model produced slightly higher learning rate on the test set, but in general, the network produced similar loss results.

 |# of Layers | Loss in Training Set | Loss in Test Set |
 |:-:|-|-|
 |1|![prob1_training_loss_1_20.png](prob1_training_loss_1_20.png) | ![prob1_test_loss_1_20.png](prob1_test_loss_1_20.png)|
 |2|![prob1_training_loss_2_20.png](prob1_training_loss_2_20.png) | ![prob1_test_loss_2_20.png](prob1_test_loss_2_20.png)|

-For 1 layer with 2 nodes case, I produced the images of two nodes at iteration 50 and 200.
-The image in third column helps to locate the pixcels where the values between two nodes are different.
+For one layer with two nodes case, I produced the images of two nodes at iteration 50 and 200.
+The picture in the third column helps to locate the pixels where the values between two nodes are different.

 | Iterations |weights_node0_of_2_in_1_layer |weights_node1_of_2_in_1_layer | abs(weight delta) between nodes |
 |:-:|-|-|-|